 Store your latest WIP (work in progress) in a knitting bag.
 You can buy specially designed bags and boxes (John Lewis has a good range).
 However, you probably have something suitable already, in your alternatives-to-plastic-carrier-bags stash.

 Prevent holes being poked in that knitting bag with a needle holder.
-Among the options are a wooden lidded box (£8.99, John Lewis), a fabric roll like Clover’s Getaway multicoloured stripy (£12.08, Amazon), a rigid container (Clover, £6.99, from Wool Warehouse) or a zip-up case, like the red and white polka dot one from Hobbycraft (£6).
+Among the options are cute decorated pouches, or a fabric roll like Clover’s Getaway multicoloured stripy needle roll.

-You could also use point protectors (£1.99 for pack of four, Deramores), which pop on the pointy end to stop your knitting from slipping off, and prevent the points from making holes in your needle holder or knitting bag.
+You could also use point protectors, which pop on the pointy end to stop your knitting from slipping off, and prevent the points from making holes in your needle holder or knitting bag.
 You can also use little chunks of pencil rubber, although they’re not as secure.

 (When I started knitting, I had a flat stone with ‘K’ on one side and ‘P’ on the other, to remind me whether I should do a knit row or a purl row on my first stocking stitch hat!)

 Stitch holders are like large safety-pins, and you use them to safely hold completed pieces, such as sleeves.
-A set of three KnitPro holders in blue, pink and gold, is £2.95 from Woolstack.
+KnitPro make a set of three holders in blue, pink and gold.

 Stitch markers are used to keep track of a certain place in your work, whether to count stitches, tell you when to increase or decrease, or to use a different colour.
 Some are closed, some are open, and you put them on the needle or the stitch.
 They can be simple rings or embellished like charms.
-Simple split ring markers by KnitPro cost £2.75 for 30 from Tangled Yarn.
+Simple split ring markers by KnitPro come in sets of 30.
 And you can make them yourself – although that’s probably a whole new craft…